Volunteering at NHA

 Thank you for your interest in volunteering at the Nashville Humane Association (NHA)!
-We rely on volunteers to help us fulfill imperative tasks including: animal socialization, clerical assistance, donation collection, and outreach programs.
-Many people in Middle Tennessee are passionate about helping homeless animals, and we are grateful for their dedication and assistance.
-(See examples of our exceptional volunteers in our Volunteer of the Month archive.)
+We rely on volunteers to help us provide vital care including:animal care and socialization, foster care, clerical assistance, fundraiising events and community outreach programs.
+Hundreds of individuals, passionate about helping homeless animals, make it possible for us to care for over 3,700 animals each year and we are grateful for their dedication and assistance.
+(See examples of our exceptional volunteers in our Volunteer of the Month page.)

 Individuals must be at least 13 years of age to volunteer for NHA, and no exceptions to this policy will be made.
 In addition, all 13- to 15-year-old volunteers must have a parent or guardian over the age of 21 with them at all times, including training sessions.
 Young people serving with responsible adults to learn the basics of animal care and shelter operations often become our most enthusiastic and reliable volunteers!
 Parents and educators, please click here for ways kids under 13 may help fulfill the mission of NHA.